Mt Vernon Location Not Currently Accepting Applications

 Where: Teaching fellows work in schools throughout Mount Vernon Schools in Skagit county.

-When: Cohort 2 begins Summer 2018.
+When: Current cohort began Summer 2018.
 Fellows who complete the two year program will graduate with a bachelor’s degree and Washington State teaching certification in June of 2020.

 Why: Woodring College of Education has a commitment to increasing the number of bilingual teachers from the communities in which they live.